Building, Growing and Sustaining Global Collaborative Communities

 Agile, interconnected and diverse communities of practice can serve as a hedge on an uncertain world.
 We currently live in an era of populist politics and diminishing government funding, challenging our collective optimism for the future.
 However, the communities we build and contribute to can be prepared and strengthened to address the challenges ahead.
 How we choose to operate in this world of less funding is tied to the collective impacts we all believe we can achieve by working together.
 How we choose to work together and structure our communities matters.

-Jonah Duckles is Executive Director of the data Carpentries.
+Jonah Duckles is Director of Membership and Technology at The Carpentries.
 He works to accelerate data-driven inquiry by catalyzing digital skills and building organizational capacity.
 As a part of the leadership team, he has helped to grow Software and Data Carpentry into a financially sustainable non-profit with a robust organizational membership in 10 countries.
 In his career he has helped to address challenging research problems in long-term technology strategy, GIS & remote sensing data analysis, modelling global agricultural production systems and digital research skills development.

 Dr Bryan Lessard